revbayes/revbayes.github.io/tutorials/model_selection_bayes_factors/bf_intro.md

 sampling the likelihood close to the posterior and incrementally sampling closer and closer to the prior as the power decreases.

-Just to be safe, it is better to clear the workspace (if you did not just restart RevBayes):

-    clear()

-Now set up the model as in the previous exercise.
-You should start with the simple Jukes-Cantor substitution model.
-Setting up the model
-requires:

-1. Loading the data and retrieving useful variables about it (*e.g.*, number of sequences and taxon names).
-2. Specifying the instantaneous-rate matrix of the substitution model.
-3. Specifying the tree model including branch-length variables.
-4. Creating a random variable for the sequences that evolved under the `PhyloCTMC`.
-5. Clamping the data.
-6. Creating a model object.
-7. Specifying the moves for parameter updates.

 The following procedure for estimating marginal likelihoods is valid for any model in RevBayes.
-You will need to repeat this later for other models.
 First, we create the variable containing the power-posterior analysis.
 This requires that we provide a model and vector of moves, as well as an output file name.
 The `cats` argument sets the number of stepping stones.